-4-H CARTEENS is a traffic safety program conducted by 4-H teen leaders and their program partners for juvenile traffic offenders.
+by 4-H teen leaders and their program partners for juvenile traffic offenders.
 4-H CARTEENS goals include:

-- reducing the number of repeat juvenile traffic offenders,
+- reducing the number of repeat juvenile traffic offenders

-- increasing teen awareness of traffic/vehicular safety.
+- increasing teen awareness of traffic/vehicular safety

-2023 Lorain County Class Schedule
+2025 Lorain County Class Schedule

-Both virtual and in-person classes are offered.
 The class fee is $30.

-Thursday classes are held 5:30 - 7:30 p.m.
+Classes are held twice a month from 5:30 - 7:30 p.m. at the Ag Center.

 Ohio State University faculty and staff in county Extension offices recruit and engage adult volunteers and teen leaders who provide leadership to educational programs for youth in local communities.
 Over the years, needs assessments conducted by OSU Extension have repeatedly identified teen vehicular safety as a priority in Ohio.